-An "I" (incomplete) indicates that the candidate has not completed the course requirements during the scheduled time and the instructor has given additional time to do so, and is only given under exceptional circumstances and must be completed in the time specified by the Incomplete Contract.
-An "I" grade is not assigned by faculty when candidates fail to complete the course requirements.
+An "I" (Incomplete) indicates that the candidate has not completed some of the course requirements during the scheduled time and the instructor has given additional time to do so.
+An "I" grade is not routinely assigned in courses.
+An "I" grade is not assigned by faculty when students fail to complete the majority of course requirements.
 Candidates cannot be assigned an "I" to finish extra credit work.